Quenette Walton, Ph.D., LCSW

 UTAP Key Project Consultant

-(She/Her)—Dr. Quenette L. Walton joined ALSO as a consultant in 2015 and has worked with the STOP Technical Assistance to Administrators Resource (STAAR) Project and the Underserved Technical Assistance Project.
-In this capacity, Dr. Walton does work that focuses on the intersection of race, social class, gender, mental health, community violence, intimate partner violence, and sexual assault.
-In addition, Dr. Walton is a contributor of ALSO’s Administrators’ Corner, a publication focusing on substantive and administrative topics related to the Violence Against Women Act STOP Formula Grants Program.
-Dr. Walton’s prior work experience has spanned across multiple systems—child welfare, schools, and community mental health facilities—where she provided mental health services to children and families.
-She has also served on the Board of Directors for the Westside Domestic Abuse Project which is now called the Center for Advancing Domestic Peace, Inc. from 2005–2007.
-Furthermore, Dr. Walton is a licensed clinical social worker (LCSW).
+Dr. Quenette L. Walton is a licensed clinical social worker (LCSW) and professor at the University of Houston Graduate College of Social Work.
+Dr. Walton joined ALSO as a consultant in 2015 and has worked with the STOP Technical Assistance to Administrators Resource (STAAR) Project and the Underserved Technical Assistance Project in this capacity since then.
+Dr. Walton has over 10 years of practice experience in school social work, child welfare, and with community-based organizations.
+Dr. Walton’s work experience has spanned across multiple systems—child welfare, schools, and community mental health facilities—where she provided mental health services to children and families.
+She has also served on the Board of Directors for the Westside Domestic Abuse Project, now called the Center for Advancing Domestic Peace, Inc. from 2005–2007.

-Prior to joining ALSO as a consultant, Dr. Walton completed a postdoctoral fellowship at the University of California, Los Angeles (UCLA) Center for Health Services and Society.
-She earned her Ph.D. from the University of Illinois at Chicago Jane Addams College of Social Work; a Master’s in Social Work from the University of Chicago School of Social Work, Policy, and Practice; and a Bachelor’s of Art in psychology from the University of Michigan, Ann Arbor.
+Prior to her work with ALSO, Dr. Walton completed a postdoctoral fellowship at the University of California, Los Angeles (UCLA) Center for Health Services and Society.
+She earned her Ph.D. from the University of Illinois at Chicago Jane Addams College of Social Work where her research focused on depression experiences and wellness among middle-class African American women; a Master’s in Social Work from the University of Chicago School of Social Work, Policy, and Practice; and a Bachelor’s of Arts in Psychology from the University of Michigan, Ann Arbor.